Data Driven, Personally Crafted

 So why choose HP3?

-Tim is IBFI level 4 (the highest level of bike fit certification) and works primarily at Worsley Physio Clinic in Manchester, although pop-up clinics are held at our Preston clinic and other venues across the North West (see News section for details of upcoming clinics).
+Tim is IBFI level 4 (the highest level of bike fit certification) and works primarily at Worsley Physio Clinic in Manchester, although pop-up clinics are held at our Preston clinic.

 Previously Tim worked with John Dennis at PhysioHaus in Newcastle.
 John is the most experienced Retul fitter in the UK who works directly for Retul to train all the other fitters in the UK and other parts of the globe.